Eagle Squadrons: Formation and evolution

-The third and final Eagle Squadron, No. 133 Squadron, was formed at RAF Coltishall in July 1941, flying the Hurricane Mk IIb.
+The third and final Eagle Squadron, 133 Squadron, was formed at RAF Coltishall in July 1941, flying the Hurricane Mk IIb.
 A move to RAF Duxford followed in August, and re-equipment with the Spitfire Mk V occurred early in 1942.
 In May, the squadron became part of the famed RAF Biggin Hill Wing.
-On 31 July 1942, during a bomber escort mission to Abbeville, 133's Spitfires fought 52-kill Luftwaffe 'ace' Oblt.
-Rudolf Pflanz of 11./JG 2 in combat; after shooting down one, Pflanz was himself shot down and killed in his Messerschmitt Bf 109G-1 over Berck-sur-Mer, France.
+On 31 July 1942, during a bomber escort mission to Abbeville, 133 Squadron Spitfires fought 52-kill Luftwaffe 'ace' Oblt.
+Rudolf Pflanz of 11./JG 2 in combat; after shooting down one, Pflanz was shot down and killed in his Messerschmitt Bf 109G-1 over Berck-sur-Mer, France.
 133 Squadron claimed three destroyed and one probable, while losing three aircraft.
 P/O "Jessie" Taylor accounted for two of the claims (a Bf 109F and an Focke-Wulf Fw 190) and P/O W. Baker was credited with a Fw 190 destroyed.
 On 26 September 1942, 11 of the unit's 12 brand new Spitfire Mk IXs were lost on a mission over Morlaix while escorting USAAF Boeing B-17 Flying Fortresses in heavy cloud cover.
 Strong winds blew the unit further south than realised and, short of fuel, the squadron let down directly over Brest.
 Six pilots were shot down and taken prisoner, four were killed, one bailed out and evaded capture, while one crash landed in England.
 One of the British pilots taken prisoner, Flight Lieutenant Gordon Brettell, was later to be shot as one of the escapees in The Great Escape from Stalag Luft III in 1944.

 The Dieppe Raid was the only time all three Eagle Squadrons saw action operating together.
-No. 71 moved from Debden to Gravesend in mid-August in anticipation of the Dieppe action, while No. 121 operated from Southend.
-133 Squadron moved with No. 401 Squadron RCAF from RAF Biggin Hill to Lympne on the English south coast.
-71 Squadron claimed a Ju 88 shot down, 121 an Fw 190, while 133 claimed four Fw 190s, a Ju 88 and a Dornier Do 217.
+71 Squadron moved from Debden to Gravesend in mid-August in anticipation of the Dieppe action, while 121 Squadron operated from Southend.
+133 Squadron moved with 401 Squadron RCAF from RAF Biggin Hill to Lympne on the English south coast.
+71 Squadron claimed a Ju 88 shot down, 121 Squadron an Fw 190, while 133 Squadron claimed four Fw 190s, a Ju 88 and a Dornier Do 217.
 Six 'Eagle' Spitfires were lost, with one pilot taken prisoner and one killed.
-Through to the end of September 1942, the squadrons claimed to have destroyed 73½ German planes while 77 American and 5 British members were killed.
-71 Squadron claimed 41 kills, 121 Squadron 18, and 133 Squadron 14½.
+Through to the end of September 1942, the squadrons claimed to have destroyed 73½ German aircraft while 77 American and 5 British members were killed.
+71 Squadron claimed 41 kills, 121 Squadron 18 and 133 Squadron 14½.